 What methods can I use to track my weight loss progress?

-Use food diaries, fitness apps, or regular check-ins with measurable goals.
-This keeps you motivated and lets you adjust your routine as needed.
+Use food diaries, fitness apps, or regular check-ins with measurable goals to keep yourself motivated and adjust your routine as needed.

 Why is consistency important in my fat loss journey?